 Elk populations typically do not fluctuate dramatically from year to year, but periodic severe winters can trigger substantial die-offs.
-The 2019-20 winter was mild and no die-offs were detected.
-There was an increase in harvest in 2019, but it's unclear at this point if that will continue to be the trend.
-Populations available for harvest are expected to be at least similar in size compared to the 2018 and 2019 seasons.
-The total hunter harvest of elk in District 1 is low compared to other WDFW districts, hovering around 200-300 animals per year since 2009.
+The 2022-23 winter was generally mild, and no die-offs were detected.
+The 2021 harvest was the highest since 2008 at least and the 2022 harvest was just a little lower (10 less elk).
+We expect harvest in 2023 to be about the same as it was in 2022.
+Populations available for harvest are expected to be at least similar in size compared to the 2021 and 2022 seasons.
+However, the total hunter harvest of elk in District 1 is still low compared to other WDFW districts, hovering around 200-300 animals per year since 2008.